netlify/netlify-plugin-gatsby/README.md

 ![Netlify Build plugin Gatsby – Run Gatsby seamlessly on Netlify](netlify-gatsby-plugin.png)

-# Essential Gatsby Plugin
+# Essential Gatsby Plugin - v2 alpha

-This build plugin is a utility for supporting Gatsby on Netlify.
-To support build caching and Gatsby functions on Netlify, you will need to install this plugin for your app.
+This build plugin is an alpha release, supporting the new features of Gatsby 4.
+For older versions of Gatsby, please use version 1.x of the build plugin, which is installed automatically for new Gatsby sites.

 > **Note:**
 >